Tips for Buying Cars at Auction and Avoiding Scams

 4. Auto Auction Tips

 - Make sure the contract states how many days before you get the title.
-If it takes longer, you can get your money back, because at this point it’s breach of contract.
+If it takes longer, you can get your money back, because at this point it’s a breach of contract.

 - Don’t forget you have to pay a buyer’s premium on the car, which could bring your cost over market value.